 Examples of Psychologist Negligence

-• Revealing the patient’s confidential information to family/friends/other doctors (unless the psychologist did so to prevent suicide, homicide, and/or self-harm).
+Breach of confidentiality (unless the psychologist did so to prevent patients’ suicide, homicide, and/or self-harm).

 If you have suffered any of the aforementioned negligent acts, you may have grounds to contact an attorney and file a psychiatric malpractice claim.